Dignity Health Arena: About

-In their first year in the Western Athletic Conference, the Roadrunners men's and women's basketball teams moved into Rabobank Arena now Dignity Health Arena full-time but they moved back to campus for the 2014–15 season, though their former home court is still used today for Harlem Globetrotters games hosted at Dignity Health Arena.
+In their first year in the Western Athletic Conference (WAC), the Roadrunners men's and women's basketball teams moved into the Rabobank Arena (now Dignity Health Arena) full-time, but they moved back to campus for the 2014–15 season, though their former home court is still used today for Harlem Globetrotters games hosted at Dignity Health Arena.
 Also in recent years, ASM Global has taken over management of the Arena.
 The venue has hosted NCAA Division II Elite Eight tournaments, The California Interscholastic Federation State High School Wrestling Championship Tournament, PBR rodeos, monster truck shows, NHL and NBA pre-season games hosting the Los Angeles Lakers and Los Angeles Kings, World Wrestling Entertainment televised shows, the ECHL All-Star Game, an annual high school all-star football game played under Arena Football rules, conventions, Disney On Ice, Olympic Figure Skating Shows, and numerous concerts featuring musical acts of various genres, including The Eagles, hometown band Korn, and Brad Paisley.

 On September 25, 1998, PCL Construction ceremoniously handed over the keys of the Centennial Garden Arena(original name) to the City Of Bakersfield, hosting the "PCL Construction Party" for construction workers, builders, architects, City Officials, family and friends, as Mayor "Bob" Price set the last tile to the wall in the foyer.
 Entertainment for the event was provided by the Wayne-Russell Band, featuring Ronnie Wayne and Billy Russell on guitar and vocals, Gary Branson on bass and vocals, and David Wulfekuehler of The Buckaroos on drums.
 This marked the band as the first entertainment to perform inside the arena.
 Bill Cosby was the first publicly ticketed entertainment inside, on October 2, 1998.